 If you are struggling for rotation on the exit of a corner, you may need to increase your rear slow bump setting.
 This is because the initial compression under the longitudinal load of acceleration may be too much, leading to the car pitching rearwards and therefore the front tyres become unloaded far quicker.

 The same can also be applied to rebound.
 Increasing the rear rebound will allow the rear wheels to settle more slowly on the track and hold the rear tyres in the arches for a little longer under heavy braking phases.
-This will eradicate understeer and bring the car closer to an oversteer bias.
+This will eradicate understeer and bring the car closer to an oversteer bias on braking.
 Front rebound can also help corner exit understeer.
 By lowering the speed at which the front tyre settles on the track after the load has transferred rearwards, will allow the front of the car to bite less, meaning the overall grip percentage front to rear increases.

 - Increasing front bump = More understeer